jonathanzhang98/campus-bus-simulation-system/project/docs/Iteration2RequirementsS20.md

 The final diagram you submit for iteration 2 UML should reflect the changes you made while completing the code requirements.
 We will be looking for proper use of UML components, and a correct depiction of the code structure.

 There are many free tools that you can use to create the UML including Doxygen, and  draw.io (see: https://www.draw.io/). **Submit your UML in a .pdf file via the submission item on Canvas**.

 #### Doxygen

 Doxygen automatically generates documentation of class and code structure when you follow some simple conventions for commenting within your code (_see_ http://www.doxygen.nl/manual/index.html and https://caiorss.github.io/C-Cpp-Notes/Doxygen-documentation.html).
-You have had a lab on Doxygen (lab 7) and we will likely cover a bit more in class.
+You have had a lab on Doxygen (Lab 7) and we will likely cover a bit more in class.
 To start with, look over the documentation provided with the code base to understand how to document classes, methods, parameters, and even _todo's_ and _bugs_ in your code.
-In lab 7, you learned how to compile with your Doxyfile and generate web pages.
+In Lab 7, you learned how to compile with your Doxyfile and generate web pages.
 Please look over the generated web pages for missing and incorrect information.
 The requirements for Doxygen include:

 - the file `project/docs/Doxyfile` to generate documentation (in your `project/docs` directory).